 Note: The cleaning procedure is not normally needed.
-Clean the PID sensor module, the lamp and the lamp housing only when one of the following has happened:
+Clean the PID sensor module, the lamp and the lamp housing only if:

 - 1. The reading is inaccurate even after calibration. - 2.
 The reading is very sensitive to air moisture. - 3.
-A chemical liquid has been sucked into the unit and damaged the unit.
+A liquid has been sucked into the unit and damaged the unit.